SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 Notice parameters to the session `subscribe` function.

 *   __The first parameter__ is the subscription topic.
-*   __The second (Boolean) parameter__ specifies whether a corresponding events will be generated when the subscription is added successfully.
+*   __The second (boolean) parameter__ specifies whether a corresponding events will be generated when the subscription is added successfully.
 *   __The third parameter__ is the correlation key.
 This parameters value will be returned to the `SUBSCRIPTION_OK` session event listener for as the `correlationKey` property of the event: `event.correlationKey`.
 *   __The last, fourth parameter__ is the function call timeout.
 The timeout sets the limit in milliseconds the `subscribe` function is allowed to block the execution thread.
 If this limit is reached and the subscription is still not added, then an exception is thrown.